Emergency Dentist In Englewood, CO

 Prevention is always the best approach to dental emergencies.
 Here are some tips to minimize your risk:

 Understanding the difference between a dental emergency and something that can wait for an appointment can save you a lot of time, money, and stress.
-Generally speaking, emergencies require immediate treatment, the following would qualify:
+Generally speaking, urgent situations require immediate treatment.
+The following would qualify:

 Some situations, however, are not quite emergencies.
 If you experience the following, you should schedule an appointment right away, but won’t need to rush for emergency care: